 American Bulldogs – Old Time Southern Bulldogs – Old Southern Whites

-The Southern Bulldog can trace its origins back to indigenous American working dogs, many of which populated the Rural south over the last 200 years.
-How much actual “Bulldog” exists in the mix is anybody’s guess, but the breeds which might comprise the Southern Bulldog include Boxer, English Bulldog, Mastiff, White English Terrier, Labrador, Catahoula, American Staffordshire Terrier, Plott Hound and Black mouth Cur to name a few.
+The Southern Bulldog can trace its origins back to indigenous American working dogs that have populated the rural South for the past 200 years.
+While it is unclear how much of the “Bulldog” lineage is in the mix, the Southern Bulldog likely has ancestors from several breeds, including the Boxer, English Bulldog, Mastiff, White English Terrier, Labrador, Catahoula, American Staffordshire Terrier, Plott Hound, and Black Mouth Cur, among others.

-Variously known as American Bulldogs (AB’s), Old Southern Whites (OSW’s), Johnson Bulldogs (JDJAB’s) or White English (WEB’s), these dogs varied in size, colour, temperament and appearance depending on the geographical area they populated and the tasks for which they were used.
-Some breeders believe that there remain “pure” examples of each of these breeds (or lines) in certain geographical areas, but this has proved to be impossible to verify.
-All that can be said with accuracy is that there have been a very few “lines” that have been bred and kept within families for many years.
-What the origins of these lines are, less than a hundred years ago, nobody knows.
-To complicate matters further, these same lines have been interbred to such an extent that it is often not possible to source their origins.
+Variously known as American Bulldogs (ABs), Old Southern Whites (OSWs), Johnson Bulldogs (JDJABs), or White English Bulldogs (WEBs), these dogs varied in size, color, temperament, and appearance depending on the geographical area they populated and the tasks for which they were used.
+Some breeders believe that “pure” examples of these lines still exist in certain areas, but this has proved impossible to verify.
+What can be said with accuracy is that there have been a few “lines” bred and maintained within families for many years.
+However, the exact origins of these lines remain unknown, and due to the extensive interbreeding over time, it is often difficult to trace their origins.

-I think that the answer to the “big question” about the origins of the American Bulldog is a rather simple one.
-Aside from the well documented, and comparatively recent infusion of REGISTERED English Bulldog made by J.D.
-Johnson, there is absolutely NO PROOF that the American Bulldog of today originated anywhere else but the USA.
-A common belief amongst breeders is that English settlers brought Bulldogs with them when they arrived during the 17th and 18th century.
-Between 1732 and 1736, it has been documented that many English settlers moved into the Georgia area, bringing with them a variety of livestock – including dogs.
-It is reasonable to expect that these dogs may well have been representations of the English Bull or Bear baiting dogs.
-However, there is no definitive proof – only supposition.
-Whether these dogs remained in their “pure” form, or to what extent they interbred and “evolved” over the next 250 years is debatable.
-What is apparent, however, is that the Southern Bulldog originated from a variety of working dogs with the purpose being to create a useful, intelligent and strong farm dog that could accomplish a variety of tasks.
-The fact that these tasks varied considerably from area to area (hunting Vs. working cattle Vs. watchdog Vs. predator control) dictated the selection of dogs used, and therefore the structure, colour and temperament preferred.
+The answer to the “big question” about the origins of the American Bulldog is simpler than often believed.
+Aside from the well-documented and relatively recent infusion of registered English Bulldog blood by J.D.
+Johnson, there is no definitive proof that the American Bulldog originated anywhere else but the USA.
+A common belief among breeders is that English settlers brought Bulldogs with them when they arrived in America during the 17th and 18th centuries.
+Between 1732 and 1736, many English settlers moved to Georgia, bringing with them various livestock, including dogs.
+These dogs were likely descendants of the English Bull or Bear-baiting dogs, although no definitive proof exists—only speculation.
+Whether these dogs remained in their “pure” form or how much interbreeding occurred over the next 250 years is debated.
+What is clear is that the Southern Bulldog evolved from a variety of working dogs, created to be useful, intelligent, and strong farm dogs capable of a variety of tasks.
+The specific tasks—ranging from hunting to working cattle, to acting as watchdogs and controlling predators—dictated the selection of dogs used and, consequently, the preferred structure, color, and temperament.

-Commonly regarded as the grandfather of the American Bulldog is John D. Johnson of Georgia.
-This gentleman did more to establish and popularise the breed than anyone.
-After World War Two, he gathered together as many good examples of the breed as he could find, sourcing dogs from farms throughout the rural south.
-Obviously, there were no pedigrees on these dogs.
-Johnson relied on his memories and experiences with these dogs since his youth in the 1920’s and 1930’s.
-He then set about breeding best to best in order to set a consistent “type” and temperament.
-In 1985, Johnson changed the name of his dogs from “American Pit Bulldog” to “American Bulldog” to avoid the inevitable and unwanted confusion with “American Pit Bull Terriers”.
+Commonly regarded as the “grandfather” of the American Bulldog, John D. Johnson of Georgia played a crucial role in the breed’s establishment and popularization.
+After World War II, Johnson sought out as many good examples of the breed as possible, gathering dogs from farms throughout the rural South.
+These dogs often lacked formal pedigrees, so Johnson relied on his memories and experiences with these dogs from his youth in the 1920s and 1930s.
+He then set about breeding the best examples to achieve a consistent type and temperament.
+In 1985, Johnson changed the name of his dogs from “American Pit Bulldog” to “American Bulldog” to avoid confusion with the “American Pit Bull Terrier.”

-In 1970, the first official Standard was written for the American Bulldog.
-“These breed standards were established by John D. Johnson of Georgia, Alan Scott of Alabama, and the Alabama-Georgia American Bulldog Club.
-These standards were approved and the American Bulldog was approved for registration by the National Kennel Club on July 7, 1970.”
-(Quoted from the original Standards document).
+In 1970, the first official breed standard for the American Bulldog was written by John D. Johnson, Alan Scott of Alabama, and the Alabama-Georgia American Bulldog Club.
+The breed standard was approved, and the American Bulldog was officially registered by the National Kennel Club on July 7, 1970.

-Whilst it is important to have an understanding of the history of the Southern Bulldog, most important for our breeding PROGRAM is where we are going in the future.
+While understanding the history of the Southern Bulldog is important, it is equally important to focus on the breed’s future.
 We cannot change history, but we are setting clear goals for the future.

-Since 1996, we have been involved in collecting quality dogs from America and New Zealand in an effort to breed a line of dogs that are healthy, people friendly, sound of temperament and capable of doing the kind of general work their ancestors were prized for.
-I have selected away from dog & human aggression towards trainability and athleticism.
-Most people want a dog that will be a reliable and stable family member – not a dog that will bite people or other dogs without extreme provocation.
-We are striving to produce dogs which will not be subject to health problems such as hip dysplasia or NCL.
-This is a time consuming, expensive but REWARDING process.
+Since 1996, we have been dedicated to collecting quality dogs from both the United States and New Zealand to breed a line of dogs that are healthy, people-friendly, stable in temperament, and capable of performing the general tasks their ancestors were known for.
+We have focused on eliminating dog and human aggression and prioritizing trainability and athleticism.
+Most people want a reliable and stable family dog, not one that will bite without provocation.
+Our goal is to produce dogs that are free from health problems such as hip dysplasia and NCL (neuroaxonal dystrophy).
+This is a time-consuming and expensive process, but it is a rewarding one.

-Since 1996, we have kept our yard closed to the public.
-We do not sell to other breeders or those who are looking to make a quick buck.
-We have always retained all the paperwork on our dogs in an effort to control future breedings and directions.
-We enjoy an excellent working relationship with a few quality breeders, and will CONTINUE to strive for the very best in form and function.
+Since 1996, we have kept our breeding program closed to the public, and we do not sell to other breeders or those seeking to make a quick profit.
+We retain all paperwork on our dogs to control future breedings and directions.
+We maintain strong working relationships with a few select, quality breeders and will continue to strive for excellence in both form and function.

 Country of Origin: